-12.0 Sampling Method and Approach
+11.0 Sampling Preparation, Analysis and Security

 All drill core is logged by geologists employed by Creso in a formal core logging facility, with adequate security, lighting, temporary core storage, core sawing area and a shipping area.
-Discussions and shared observations by the core loggers ensured consistent unit identification between the core loggers.
-All logging information is recorded directly into a core logging program loaded on a lap top computer).
+All logging information is recorded directly into a core logging program loaded on a lap top computer.